 Noura Al Kaabi is also Chairwoman of the Media Zone Authority - Abu Dhabi (MZA) and twofour54, President of Zayed University and Chairwomen of ADNEC

-The Ministry of Culture and Knowledge Development is the guiding entity of the cultural sector in the country and its aim is to articulate, coordinate, execute and work on introducing policies on cultural matters.
+The Ministry of Culture and Youth is the guiding entity of the cultural sector in the country and its aim is to articulate, coordinate, execute and work on introducing policies on cultural matters.

 The Ministry works on three core sectors: Knowledge and Cultural Policies, Heritage and Arts, Cultural and Creative Industries.